How to Make French Knots

 Forget the backing fabric, forget back side knots, throw caution to the wind, and carry that white thread long distances across the back.
 You rebel, you!
 Then, on the back side, slip a piece of scrap paper temporarily between the carried thread and the fabric.
 Ink the carried thread with a black, archival-quality scrapbooking marker.
 I have no evidence to support this, but my hope is that the qualities that make these markers endure in the scrapbooking world, will carry over to the embroidery world, and the ink will not eat away the fiber.
 It’s been several years since I tried this, and my models are holding up fine.
 I can’t tell and I don’t remember which one or ones I did this way.
 Caution: The ink “bleeds” through the cotton floss, so don’t ink too close to your knot, or the ink will turn your knot gray.
 You want the color on the back side only!
 (And remember to remove the scrap paper when the ink is good and dry.)

-What tips do you have for stitching French knots, stitching isolated French knots, or working around French knots?
+What tips do you have for stitching French knots, stitching isolated French knots, or French knot hacks?